Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 As an example, you could disable Sentry mode when at home or work as you have other security measures (security camera or a guarded premise).
 You can change this from your car settings on the screen.

-You can also disable the Sentry mode on the fly from your phone app – go to Tesla App > Controls > Sentry Mode to toggle the option on or off.
+You can also disable the Sentry mode from your phone app.
+Go to Tesla App > Controls > Sentry Mode to toggle the option on or off.

 25. Use Scheduled Departure